jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 > - Whenever we programmatically work with another piece of software, such as Node.js, we use its API to implement the functionality we need
 > - When you need more information on an API, consult its _documentation_

-> If you are interested, you can download _node version manager_ aka _nvm_ for Windows or Mac/Linux.
+> If you're interested, you can download _node version manager_ aka _nvm_ for Windows or Mac/Linux.
 This simple program gives you the flexibility to switch between any of the previous node versions.

 ---